NREL/ROSCO/README.md

 * [Matlab_Toolbox](Matlab_Toolbox) - MATLAB scripts to parse and plot simulation output data (tools will eventually be available in python as well).

 ## Installing the  ROSCO Toolbox
-First, clone the git repository:
+First, clone the git repository and initiate the submodule:
 ```
 git clone https://github.com/nikhar-abbas/ROSCO_tooblox.git
+git submodule init
+git submodule update
 ```
 Second, install it from the cloned home directory
 ```